 It’s a neoprene carrying strap that is designed to fit snugly on your body and allow for fast access to your binoculars.
 It also serves as a bag to protect the Trinovid.

 One last thought: Leica Trinovid HD vs. the Leica Noctivid

-- Overall lens and prism quality: They both use ED glass, but the Trinovid is a lower quality than the Noctivids.
+- Overall lens and prism quality: They both use ED glass, but the Trinovid is a lower quality than the Noctivid.
 You will notice the difference when there is low light, such as searching for birds in the canopy or at sunrise/sunset.
-This is when the Noctivids shine (Pun intended!)
-Not to say the Trinovids don’t have an amazing image quality, but the Noctivid may be the best on the market.
-View Noctivid Price
+This is when the Noctivid shines (Pun intended!)
+The Trinovid still has amazing image quality, but the Noctivid may be the best on the market.

 - For example, the Noctivid uses the highest quality SCHOTT glass available.
 Leica Germany is not specific about the type of glass in the Trinovid, but it is assumed it is not SCHOTT glass.

 - AquaDura Coating: This Leica patented coating is not used on the Trinovid to protect the external lenses.
 It is on the Noctivid.